 Costs of Blackboard Testing Environments

-To start with the Blackboard REST API, developers have to register for a Blackboard developer account.
-It is free to register for an account, but there may be costs associated with deploying integrations once a product reaches a certain scale.
-For example, developers must pay Blackboard to set up their development instance.
+In order to get started with the Blackboard REST API, developers have to register for a Blackboard developer account.
+It is free to register for an account but there may be costs associated with deploying your integration once you reach a certain scale.
+For example, developers must pay Blackboard to set up their own development instance.
 This environment, which developers also have to set up themselves, lasts for three months at a time.

 Non-Standard OAuth 2.0

-Like many other LMSs, Blackboard uses OAuth 2.0 to authenticate users who are signing into an API-integrated third-party application with their Blackboard account.
-However, Blackboard's implementation of OAuth 2.0 is somewhat non-standard.
-While it still technically follows the OAuth 2.0 specification, Blackboard's implementation has quirks that aren't generally present in other platforms that use OAuth 2.
+Like many other LMS’s, Blackboard uses OAuth 2.0 to authenticate users who are signing into an API-integrated third-party application with their Blackboard account.
+However, Blackboard's implementation of OAuth 2 is somewhat non-standard.
+While it still technically follows the OAuth 2 specification, Blackboard's implementation has quirks that aren't generally present in other platforms that use OAuth 2.

 Self-Hosted Blackboard Environments

-Note that Blackboard instances are usually self-hosted by the educational institution (like a school or college).
-Because of the many legacy systems hosting the software, Blackboard environments tend not to be updated as frequently as other platforms.
-This can be a problem when integrating with Blackboard.
-The edtech app may try to interact with a feature that is not present in a particular school's Blackboard environment.
+Note that Blackboard instances are usually self-hosted by the school or college.
+Due to the many legacy systems hosting the software, Blackboard environments tend not to be updated as frequently as other platforms.
+This can be a problem when integrating with Blackboard, as your app may try to interact with a feature that is not present in a particular school's Blackboard environment.

 Read More on Blackboard: